N with long right leg

 Ƞ was used to represent the nasalization of vowels in the Lakota language in that language's 1982 orthography.
 Later Lakota orthography replaced the letter with ŋ, a more common letter that represents a velar nasal sound in many languages.

-In the IPA, the letter ƞ was used from 1951 to 1976 to transcribe a moraic nasal homorganic with a following consonant, but was removed because it did not indicate a specific phonetic pronunciation and the IPA consists of only glyphs with defined phonetic values.
-The wildcard letter capital N is often used for something similar today.
+In the IPA, the letter ƞ was used from 1951 to 1976 to transcribe a moraic nasal that is homorganic with a following consonant, but was retired after falling into disuse.
+The wildcard letter capital /N/ is often used for something similar today.

-Ƞ is not to be confused with ŋ or with ɳ, the latter used in the IPA for a retroflex nasal.
-The lowercase form is graphically similar to the lowercase Greek letter eta, η.